Fathy89/Delivery-Time-Prediction-Streamlit/README.md

 ---

 ## 📂 Project Structure
-├── Data/           # Raw and processed datasets (ignored if large) ├── frontend/       # Streamlit app files and Plot.py used with the app ├── Note_Books/     # Jupyter notebooks for EDA, feature engineering, modeling, and .pkl files ├── src/            # Python scripts for preprocessing, training, and utilities ├── .gitignore      # Git ignore file
+- Data/           # Raw and processed datasets (ignored if large)
+- frontend/       # Streamlit app files and Plot.py used with the app
+- Note_Books/     # Jupyter notebooks for EDA, feature engineering, modeling, and .pkl files
+- src/            # Python scripts for preprocessing, training, and utilities
-├── README.md       # This file
+- README.md       # This file
-└── requirements.txt # Dependencies & Python version
+- requirements.txt # Dependencies & Python version

 ---